Transform a Screen Print into Unique Wall Art (Beginner’s DIY Tutorial)

 These simple DIY Wall Art techniques can be applied to any screen print.

-In addition, if you are happy with the colors in your print canvas, you can give it an artistic painted appearance by just adding the mod podge and create a build up and texture with brush strokes.
+In addition, if you are happy with the colors in your print canvas, you can give it an artistic painted appearance by adding Mod Podge and creating a build-up and texture with brush strokes.

 I hope these tips are helpful in creating the Wall Art you desire.